Terms of Service

 All payment processing is provided by Stripe, Inc. ("Stripe").
 By using the Service, you acknowledge that you have had the opportunity to review and agree to be bound by Stripe's Terms of Service, which apply in addition to these Terms.

-8.1 Card Storage
+8.1 Payment Method Storage

 8.2 Additional Verification